-Transfer Programs
+Transfer Center

 The Yuba College Transfer Center hosts an annual fall transfer program.
 The College Information Day program brings representatives on campus from the University of California, California State University, independent California colleges and university systems as well as out-of-state colleges.
 Both Yuba College and area high school students have an opportunity to visit informally with these representatives to obtain information concerning their programs, services, and application procedures.
-For more information, telephone 530-634-7767.
+For more information, call (530) 741-6790..